Hemerocallis fulva: Distribution

 Orange daylily is native to Asia from the Caucasus east through the Himalaya through China, Japan, and Korea.
 Orange daylily persists where planted, making them a very good garden plant.

 Hemerocallis fulva var. fulva has escaped from cultivation across much of the United States and parts of Canada and has become a weedy or invasive species.
 It persists also where dumped and spreads more or less rapidly by vegetative increase into woods and fields and along roadsides and ditches, hence its common name ditch lily.
 It forms dense stands that exclude native vegetation, and is often mistaken for a native species.

+Hemerocallis fulva is an invasive non-native plant in parts of the United States and is included on lists of plants to avoid planting in some states, including Delaware, Maryland, Virginia and other mid-Atlantic states.

 Cultivation

-Hemerocallis fulva has been cultivated in Europe and naturalized there since at least the 16th century.
-A few cultivated varieties exist which are grown as ornamental plants.
-Their propagation is by division since most plants in cultivation are sterile triploids.
+Hemerocallis fulva has been cultivated in Europe, and naturalized in many countries there, since at least the 16th century.
+Several modern cultivars exist which are grown as ornamental plants.
+As most of the varieties in cultivation are sterile triploids, and all spread via subterranean bulb offsets, the most common (and simplest) method of propagation is by root- or bulb-division.

-They are long lived perennials that are adaptable to varied garden conditions and vigorous growers doing well in even difficult areas where other plants do not thrive.
+H. fulva are long-lived perennials, and are adaptable to a range of climatic conditions.
+The species is a vigorous grower in nearly any location, thriving even difficult areas where other plants do not thrive.
 The plants grow well in full sun to open shade, and are drought tolerant.
 H. fulva is winter hardy to UDSA Zone 4.

-All portions of Hemerocallis species may be seriously toxic to cats and somewhat toxic to dogs.
-Cats are particularly vulnerable as their fastidious nature causes them to lick accidentally transferred pollen from their fur.
+All parts of Hemerocallis species are seriously and often fatally toxic to cats and somewhat toxic to dogs (as are all lilies in the “true lily” and “daylily” families).
+Cats are particularly vulnerable as their grooming behaviour causes them to lick accidentally transferred pollen from their fur.

 Uses

-The flowers, leaves, and tubers are edible.
-The leaves and shoots can be eaten raw or cooked when very young (or they become too fibrous).
-The flowers and young tubers can also be eaten raw or cooked.
-The flowers taste better when cooked but can also be fried for storage or dried and used as a thickener in soup.
+The flowers, leaves, and tubers of H. fulva are edible.
+The leaves and shoots can be eaten raw or cooked when very young, lest they become too fibrous.
+The flower petals and young tubers can also be eaten raw in salads, stir-fried, or otherwise cooked.
+The petals seem to taste better when cooked, but can also be fried for storing, or dried and used as a thickener in soups or sauces.
 The cooked flower buds, served with butter, taste like green beans or wax beans.
-The tubers are a good potato substitute.
+The tubers are a good potato substitute, with a reportedly "nutty" flavor.